 How to make an appointment

-We're open Monday – Friday between 9am – 4 pm.
+We are open Monday to Friday between 9am – 4 pm.

 A counselling session usually lasts 45 - 50 minutes.
 You might find that one session is enough, or you might decide to attend a number of sessions.
 We mostly offer short-term counselling, and most of the students we see attend three session on average.

 Someone to talk to, anytime